Shopify/web-configs/packages/eslint-plugin/README.md

 ## Suggested additional configs

-For applications that use graphql we recommend using [`@graphql-eslint/eslint-plugin`](https://github.com/B2o5T/graphql-eslint).
+For applications that use graphql we recommend using the `operations-recommended` preset from [`@graphql-eslint/eslint-plugin`](https://github.com/B2o5T/graphql-eslint).
 This is not included as part of this plugin because graphql has a large install footprint and not everybody needs it.